Introduction

 Practical Implementation Considerations

-When implementing ICL in production systems, consider these factors:
+When leveraging ICL in real-world systems, keep these nuances in mind:

 7. Practical Applications of In-Context Learning